thisdot/starter.dev/starters/express-apollo-prisma/README.md

 To start up your API in development mode with an active database connection, please follow the following steps:

 1. create a `.env` file.
 For the defaults, copy the contents of the `.env.example` file's content into it.
-2. run `npm run infrastructure:start`.
+2. run `npm run infrastructure:up`.
 3. run `npm run dev`.

 The above steps will make sure your API connects to the database and Redis instances that get started up with Docker.
-Run `npm run infrastructure:stop` to stop your MySQL, Redis & RabbitMQ containers.
+Run `npm run infrastructure:down` to stop your MySQL, Redis & RabbitMQ containers.

 ### Seeding

 To seed the database, you need to do the following steps:

 1. Create a `.env` file.
 For the defaults, copy the contents of the `.env.example` file into it.
-2. Run the command: `npm run infrastructure:start`.
+2. Run the command: `npm run infrastructure:up`.
 3. Run the command: `npm run db:seed`.

 ### Updating Schemas and Entities